 The above piece of XHTML 1.0 was taken from an older version of the W3C home page.
 According to the W3C's own XHTML Recommendation (4.3) (new window), all elements other than those declared in the HTML 4 DTD as EMPTY must have an end tag (this is for backward compatibility).
 That means that "label" must have an end tag but it doesn't.
 Instead, the empty element shorthand is used.
 The W3C's own validator doesn't catch this but CSE HTML Validator does and generates an error message.

 This is just a small sample of the many problems that CSE HTML Validator Standard (and above) can find in HTML documents.
-Download a trial version to find out for yourself how CSE HTML Validator can help you create better web documents.
+Download a free trial version to see for yourself how CSE HTML Validator can help you create better web documents.